xuanmir/42/piscine/2_commit_ready/README.md

-# 42 vogsphere
+# 42 commit ready

-Here we sync the repos from Vogsphere
+Here we prepare the repos to be synced with Vogsphere

 ### 1st try
 shell00_00